 Multnomah University is proud to announce the addition of a Bachelor of Arts in Humanities degree to its growing list of college programs.
-The Department of Education approved the addition on Tuesday, and students can begin registering for a humanities degree for fall 2018.
+The Department of Education approved the addition on Tuesday, and students can begin registering for a B.A. in Humanities degree for fall 2018.

 “This major is designed to provide a comprehensive foundation in the areas of the arts, English, foreign languages, history, linguistics, and music,” says Humanities Department Chair Professor Stanford Campbell.
 “It opens doors to careers in law, theology, education, research, library work and creative writing.
 Additionally, national and state surveys reveal that employers are seeking graduates who have completed a Humanities/Interdisciplinary-style course of study.” *

-As part of its humanities program, Multnomah has also approved the following new courses: Introduction to Interdisciplinary Studies, Drawing, Design, Theater Workshop, Intro to Dance Technique, Digital Communication, Arts Practicum, and Humanities Capstone Seminar.
+As part of its Humanities program, Multnomah has also approved the following new courses:

 Learn more about our BA in Humanities degree here.